mysticatea/eslint-plugin-node/docs/rules/no-hide-core-modules.md

 <!-- end auto-generated rule header -->

-**:warning: This is deprecated since v4.2.0.** This rule was based on an invalid assumption.
+**⚠️ This is deprecated since v4.2.0.** This rule was based on an invalid assumption.
 See also [#69](https://github.com/mysticatea/eslint-plugin-node/issues/69).

 If you have dependencies which have the same name as core modules, your module would use the third-party modules instead of core modules.
 Especially, if you depends on such modules indirectly and npm flattens dependencies, you can depend on such third-party modules before as you know it.